-Some new research from Microsoft, and some recently released patent applications might provide some ideas.
+Some new research from Microsoft and some recently released patent applications might provide some ideas.

 Before I dive into this, I want to point out Search Engines and Algorithms: Optimizing for MSN’s RankNet Technology by Jennifer Sullivan Cassidy, which takes a look at Microsoft’s Ranknet Technology.
-It’s a good introduction into some of the research that Microsoft has been doing lately.
+It’s a good introduction to some of the research that Microsoft has been doing lately.

 Query independent ranking

 Ranknet is discussed more in a paper to be presented in May at the WWW2006, titled Beyond PageRank: Machine Learning for Static Ranking.
-It provides a detailed look at how human ranked pages can be used to identify other high quality pages, without relying upon the link structure of the web.
+It provides a detailed look at how human ranked pages can be used to identify other high-quality pages, without relying upon the link structure of the web.

 The document describes experiments conducted on an approach to ranking pages, rather than reporting how MSN might be using this ranking system.
-But, it can possibly act to help us understand some of the approaches that MSN may be taking to ranking pages and sites.
+But, it can act to help us understand some of the approaches that MSN may be taking to ranking pages and sites.

 The focus of the paper is on a query independent static ranking of pages, as opposed to a dynamic ranking.
-That doesn’t mean that a dynamic query-based ranking is no longer part of the equation on which pages get returned in response to a query, but rather that the quality of pages returned will play a larger part in returning results.
+That doesn’t mean that a dynamic query-based ranking is no longer part of the equation on which pages get returned in response to a query, but rather than the quality of pages returned will play a larger part in returning results.
 The authors tell us that:

 We combine these and other static features using machine learning to achieve a ranking system that is significantly better than PageRank (in pairwise agreement with human labels).